 Use a large bowl and put in it, 2 tablespoons of dried rosemary leaves and 1 tablespoon of chamomile.
 Pour 1 quart of boiling water and let it infuse.
 Once the water gets cool, strain it into another container and use it after each hair wash.

 Massage your hair and let it dry.
 Use the water four times a week and two weeks per month (alternate between weeks, one week with and one without rosemary water) for better results.
 If your hair is blond or has a lighter color use 2 tablespoons of chamomile and only one tablespoon of rosemary as it may slightly change the color of your hair.

 A few notes of advice:

 Don’t use large amounts of rosemary as it may cause poisoning.

 Don’t use rosemary if you are pregnant as it can cause serious problems for your baby.
 Rosemary was used as an abortion method in some rural areas and it is still used today.

-If you feel dizzy, if you have hallucinations or convulsions you may have overdosed on rosemary and you should stop any additional intake.
-It may cause damage of the mucous membranes of the kidneys and intestines.
+If you feel dizzy, if you have hallucinations or convulsions you may have overdosed on it and you should stop any additional intake.
+It may cause damage to the mucous membranes of the kidneys and intestines.

-If you suffer from chronic or incurable diseases such as diabetes, cancer, cardiovascular, hypertension, epilepsy or renal insufficiency, it is recommended to consult a medic before using rosemary.
+If you suffer from chronic or incurable diseases such as diabetes, cancer, cardiovascular, hypertension, epilepsy or renal insufficiency, it is recommended to consult a medic before using the plant.

 Stay Safe and God Bless!